HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 to O.T.S. upon receipt.

-AGENCY CONTRIBUTION -Explain what services or funds are being contributed by your agency in support of this project.
+AGENCY CONTRIBUTION — Explain what services or funds are being contributed by your agency in support of this project.

-e City of Petaluma will provide services necessary for coordinator, supervision, administration and
+—The City of Petaluma will provide services necessary for coordinator, supervision, administration and

 aluation of this project.
 The contribution will be as follows:

-CONTRIBUTED ITEM
+CONTRIBUTED ITEM % FY-1

 FY-2 FY-3